-Hook and line fish sampling combined with summer seine sampling can tell a pond manager quite a bit about the fishery in a pond (seine sampling is described in a June 1987 Ag News and Views article*).
+Hook and line fish sampling combined with summer seine sampling can tell a pond manager quite a bit about the fishery in a pond.
 Hook and line sampling is a somewhat dignified phrase for conventional sport fishing.
 However, good hook and line samples involve more procedures, more measurements, and more records than normal fishing trips.

-Fish harvest records provide a fairly good picture of a pond fishery, but hook and line fish sample data can provide even more information (fish harvest records are described in a July 1986 Ag News and Views article*).
+Fish harvest records provide a fairly good picture of a pond fishery, but hook and line fish sample data can provide even more information.
 Also, most managers do not have a good fish harvest record history for each pond.

-Some other fish sampling techniques, such as electrofishing, can provide even better information with less labor than hook and line samples, but the equipment is expensive and use of these other techniques by private pond managers is not legal in Oklahoma without a scientific collectors permit.
+Some other fish sampling techniques, such as electrofishing, can provide more useful information with less labor than hook and line samples, but the equipment is expensive and use of these other techniques by private pond managers is not legal in Oklahoma without a scientific collectors permit.

 As with any sample technique, it is important to use the same procedures each time so the data is as precise as possible.
-The following details outline the hook and line sampling procedures used by the Noble Founda- tion wildlife and fisheries specialists.
+The following details outline the hook and line sampling procedures used by the Noble Research Institute wildlife and fisheries staff.

 - Number 8 hooks baited with earthworms are used to collect bluegill as well as indicate other fish species present.